sanjaysaji234/Reel-It/README.md

 ---

 ## 🎮 How to Run Game Directly
-1. Open the file named- Executable.
+1. Open the file named- HookLine WindowsBuild.
 2. Run the Exe file name Hook Life.

 ---